RuTpasswd/beautification/README.md

 # beautification
 This is a beauty saloon website.
-It is a microservice application
+It is a microservice application.